AMC And ‘The Walking Dead’ Bring Good News To Shareholders

 But now those fears seem to have been put to rest, as reported by Variety.
 Even though The Walking Dead did struggle following the entrance of Negan and his merry band of Saviors, the show seems to have rebounded and caught back up with its heavy ratings that have caused it to become a pop culture phenomenon.

 The fourth quarter and full year report from AMC clearly showed investors that The Walking Dead is not in the decline that many had previously thought.
-Although it has lost some of its core membership, it has been mostly negligible to the true value of AMC’s stock, which has risen six percent.
+Although it has lost some of its core membership, it has been mostly negligible to the true value of AMC’s stock, which has risen 6 percent.

 There has been some efforts at AMC to produce more original programming that is wholly owned, but it has mostly leaned on the ratings and successes of The Walking Dead to bring its biggest advertising dollars with the departure of other fan favorites like Mad Men and Breaking Bad.
 But most of those efforts have been unable to produce much fruit.

-The CEO of AMC Networks, Josh Sapan, gave some really good news to investors, though, in regards to The Walking Dead.
+The CEO of AMC Networks, Josh Sapan, gave some really good news to investors, though, in regard to The Walking Dead.

 “It [The Walking Dead] will have a long life that accrues to our strategic benefit,” Josh Sapan told investors on a conference call.
 “This is an approach we’re replicating with many other shows.
 We think the company is becoming, and has become, more of a studio, as opposed to a channel operator.”